How Does LPG – Propane Turn from Liquid to Gas?

 This is vaporisation, which is how LPG – propane – goes from liquid to vapour (gas).

-LPG – Propane & Butane Turn from Liquid to Gas
+LPG – Propane & Butane Liquid to Vapor Conversion

-LPG (propane and/or butane) turns from liquid to gas when it boils.
+LPG (propane and/or butane) turns goes through LPG liquid to vapor conversion when it boils.

 However, propane and butane boil at different temperatures.